smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 --------

-# Puzzle #3 - Fiscal Year Pay Rates
+# Puzzle #3 - Fiscal Year Table Constraints

 For each standard fiscal year, a record exists for each employee stating their current pay rate for that year.